Mesothelioma Chemotherapy Drugs

 Chemotherapy medications can help extend life expectancy and improve quality of life.
 While chemotherapy treatments can cause side effects, your oncology team will make sure you get the care needed to manage them.

-What new drugs are being given for mesothelioma?
+What are the new chemotherapy drugs for mesothelioma?

 A promising new drug for mesothelioma is pegargiminase, or ADI-PEG20, which has shown excellent results in the recent ATOMIC-Meso clinical trial.